 Saule Technologies on the way to zero defect manufacturing as its production line becomes a demo-site for Platform-ZERO

 Saule Technologies became a member of Platform-ZERO – a new project co-funded by the European Commission (European Health and Digital Executive Agency (HaDEA) that aims to reach zero defect manufacturing and substantially reduce production costs for industry in the photovoltaic sector.
-Our factory is one of the four different PV industrial pilot plants throughout Europe where the strategy will be tested, making Saule Technologies’ production line a demo-site for the strategy.
 The project is led by IREC – Institut de Recerca en Energia de Catalunya, where Victor Izquierdo Roca acts as a project coordinator.